geeknik/my-awesome-stars/README.md

 - [getzep/graphiti](https://github.com/getzep/graphiti) - Build and query dynamic, temporally-aware Knowledge Graphs
 - [ck-zhang/EyePy](https://github.com/ck-zhang/EyePy) - EyePy is an eye tracking library easily implementable in your projcets
 - [orionw/promptriever](https://github.com/orionw/promptriever) - The first dense retrieval model that can be prompted like an LM
-- [Twist333d/omni-claude](https://github.com/Twist333d/omni-claude) - 🌟 OmniClaude is an implementation of a RAG system to give LLMs up-to-date knowledge
+- [alexander-zuev/kollektiv](https://github.com/alexander-zuev/kollektiv) - Kollektiv - open-source LLM chatbot that you can sync with any web content to get contextualized replies
 - [arphanetx/Monocle](https://github.com/arphanetx/Monocle) - Tooling backed by an LLM for performing natural language searches against compiled target binaries.
 Search for encryption code, password strings, vulnerabilities, etc.
 - [tenable/hidden-services-revealer](https://github.com/tenable/hidden-services-revealer) -
 - [saw-your-packet/CloudShovel](https://github.com/saw-your-packet/CloudShovel) - A tool for scanning public or private AMIs for sensitive files and secrets.
 The tool follows the research made on AWS CloudQuarry where we scanned 20k+ public AMIs.